-Mermaid Moon (forthcoming in spring 2020) is set in a nordic territory known as the Thirty-Seven Dark Islands.
+Mermaid Moon (out in March 2020--click here for information) is set in a nordic territory known as the Thirty-Seven Dark Islands.
 A girl named Sanna, who has been living as a mermaid, goes ashore to look for her mother, a landish girl.
 The sea witch Sjældent cast a spell on everyone concerned with Sanna's birth, and no one knows where to find her mother ...

 Meanwhile, Sanna appears to work a miracle during a feast at the castle of Baroness Thyrla, herself a land witch, and she stays on not only to look for her elusive mother--whom Sjældent has warned may not take the form she expects--but also to help the people of the islands.

 Olla is an elderly woman who lives in the forest and raises bees.
 I've had a great time figuring out what sort of house she'd have and how to make it.
 I wanted to use the simplest materials.
 So I bought a very cheap kit (the Greenleaf Primrose, which is meant to be an addition to another house) and experimented with materials.

 To make the "stone" walls, I spray-painted the plywood walls, then put down a layer of glue-soaked paper towels to look like mortar.
 I tore up cardboard egg cartons and used a hot glue gun to attach the pieces to the walls (once the walls had dried, of course).

 Inside, I decided to make stucco, which would have been true to the Middle Ages.
 If you were very fancy back then, you colored your plaster and stucco with sheep's urine, so I mixed paint in a light yellow.
 The textured effect came from California sand--a bit of my natal state (bought on the internet, though).